xmacan/plugin_flowview/service/README.md

 There are two types of collectors for flowview, one requires only Cacti and the second requires flow-tools binary package.

+Before you start any of the flow-capture services, ensure you have added at least on listener otherwise the flow capture service will not start.
+Also any time you add or remove a listener, you will need to restart the service.

 # Installation

 ## Init.d Based Systems